 - Must obtain a Bachelor’s degree and have a strong undergraduate record

 - Must reside or attend school within 250 miles of New York State

 - Must be applying for a graduate program at a Scottish university

 Candidates should possess the qualifications which will enable them to be good ambassadors for the United States while in Scotland.
 Preference will be given to candidates who have not previously studied in the United Kingdom.
 The basis for selection includes:

 - Academic achievement

 - Statement of personal objectives

 The Saint Andrew’s Society Scholarship requires institutional nomination.
-For consideration, the following materials should be sent to email@example.com by November 2021.
+For consideration, the following materials should be sent via this Google form by November 1st.